-Architect Alessandro Mendini was born in Milan in 1931.
+Architect Alessandro Mendini was born in Milan in 1931 (passed away 18 February 2019).
 He has been editor-in chief of the magazines Casabella, Modo and Domus.
 Monographs on his individual work and his projects with the Alchimia group have been published in different languages.

-He designs objects, furniture, concept interiors, paintings, installations and architecture.
+He designed objects, furniture, concept interiors, paintings, installations and architecture.
 International collaborations include Alessi, Philips, Cartier, Swatch, Hermès and Venini.
-Alessandro Mendini is design and image consultant to different types of companies, from Italy to the Far East.
-He is an honorary member of the Bezalel Academy of Arts and Design in Jerusalem.
-In 1979 and 1981 he was awarded the Compasso d’Oro of design; in France he carries the title of Chevalier des Arts et des Lettres; he is the recipient of an honorary title from the Architectural League of New York and was awarded an honorary doctorate degree from the Milan Polytechnic in Italy and from the Ecole normale supérieure de Cachan in French.
+Alessandro Mendini was design and image consultant to different types of companies, from Italy to the Far East.
+He was an honorary member of the Bezalel Academy of Arts and Design in Jerusalem.
+In 1979 and 1981 he was awarded the Compasso d’Oro of design; in France he carried the title of Chevalier des Arts et des Lettres; he was the recipient of an honorary title from the Architectural League of New York and was awarded an honorary doctorate degree from the Milan Polytechnic in Italy and from the Ecole normale supérieure de Cachan in French.
 At the Universität für angewandte Kunst in Vienna, Mendini has worked as professor of design.
-He is an honorary professor at the Academic Council of Gangzhou Academy of Fine Arts in China.
+He was an honorary professor at the Academic Council of Gangzhou Academy of Fine Arts in China.

 His work is featured in many museums and private collections.